Nymphicula yoshiyasui

 Nymphicula yoshiyasui is a moth in the family Crambidae.
 It was described by David John Lawrence Agassiz in 2002.
 It is found from Taiwan and Okinawa to Amami-Oshima in Japan.

 The length of the forewings is 6.7 mm for males and 7.1 mm for females.
-The ground colour of the forewings is pale orange, but fuscous from the base to the antemedial band, but scattered with pale orange scales on posterior portion.
-The hindwings are pale orange from the base to the antemedial band.
-The area between the antemedial band and medial area is pale orange, but its anterior portion is whitish, mixed with dark brown scales.
-The species is similar to Nymphicula junctalis.
-The diagnostic features are the five marginal eyespots on the hindwings, the pale orange apex of the forewings.

 Full-grown larvae reach a length of 8-10.1 mm.

 Etymology

 The species is named in honour of Dr. Yutaka Yoshiyasu who discovered the species.